 - The scholarship must be used during the period for which it is granted.

 - The purpose of this scholarship is to support students to become skilled professionals.
-Thus, recipients are encouraged to participate in at least three Graduate and Postdoctoral Professional Development (GPPD) Seminars during the academic year.
+Thus, recipients are encouraged to participate in at least three Graduate and Postdoctoral Professional Development (GPPD) Events during the academic year.

 Before applying for or accepting any scholarship or fellowship, please consult with WSU Financial Aid regarding how such an award may affect your financial aid package, including loan eligibility.